tayyabsayyad/dmbi/Viva.md

-Questions these are few questions
+These are few questions which we normally ask in DBMI.

 What is data mining ?